vltmedia/Unity-Basic-Live-Show-Player-With-Scene-and-Act-Management/README.md

 # Unity Basic Live Show Player With Scene and Act Management

-This project implements a Unity-based video playback and transition system with dynamically managed scenes and acts.
+This project implements a basic Unity-based video playback and transition system with dynamically managed scenes and acts.
 The pipeline includes smooth fade transitions, black hold durations, and seamless integration with a modular UI.
 Video is output via `Spout` or `Syphon` to external applications for live shows or installations, the name is `ShowComposite`.

 ## Project Data